beemarie/10mintutorials/container/README.md

   1. The next is named `ENDPOINT`.
 This is the public endpoint for your bucket found from the cloud object storage page.
 It should look something like: `s3.us-east.cloud-object-storage.appdomain.cloud`.
   1. `SERVICE_INSTANCE`.
 This value needs to be in quotes.
 TODO: can we put bucket instance for this?
 Or do we need service instance.
   1. `BUCKET_NAME`.
 This is the name of your bucket.
-  1. `BUCKET_LOCATION`.
-This is the location of your bucket, and can be found next to `Location` on the COS information page.
 1. Click Deploy.
 1. Your application should have been created successfully.
 Let's try it out!